 The good news is that for many people with convictions, their voting rights can be restored.
-If a person has only one non-violent conviction and has been honorably discharged from probation, his or her voting rights are automatically restored.
-For those who were dishonorably discharged or who have been convicted of multiple felonies or certain violent felonies, they will have to apply to a court to have their rights restored.
+If a person has only one non-violent conviction and has completed his or her sentence, his or her voting rights are automatically restored.
+For those who have been convicted of multiple felonies or certain violent felonies, they will have to apply to a court to have their rights restored.